alchemy-fr/xdebug-docker-test/README.md

 This a simplified version (no symfony) of : https://dev.to/_mertsimsek/using-xdebug-with-docker-2k8o

-In THIS project, note (in DockerFile) :
+In THIS alchemy project, note (in DockerFile) :
 - xdebug.remote_port=9051
 - xdebug.idekey=mertblog.net
 - xdebug.remote_host=docker.for.mac.localhost